iamhosseindhv/notistack/README.md

 ## Docs
-**SnackbarProvider** props:
+**SnackbarProvider**:
-Any other prop gets passed down to a Snackbar component.
+Besides `maxSnack`, any other prop gets passed down to a Snackbar component.
 See Material-ui Snackbar [docs](https://material-ui.com/api/snackbar/) for more info.
 ```javascript
 // Maximum number of snackbars that can be stacked on top of eachother.
 maxSnack            type: number          default=3